Filtering Survey Results

 To create a filter rule:

 - Go to the Analyze Results section of your survey.

 - In the CURRENT VIEW section of the left sidebar, click +FILTER.

 - Select the criteria you'd like to focus on.
-The filtered view will include responses that match *any* of the answer criteria defined, known as OR logic.
+The filtered view will include any responses that match any of the answer criteria you chose.

 - Click Apply.
 At the top of the page, you'll see the number of responses included in your filter compared to the total number of survey responses you received.

 |Question & Answer||View only respondents who answered a question in a certain way.
 For closed-ended questions, select the answer choices you'd like to include in the filtered view.
 For open-ended questions, enter the phrases to include, separated by commas.|